Emanant and emergent symmetry-topological-order from low-energy spectrum: SymTO and nearby gapped phases

+\item The anyons $\aT$, $\aD$ are the fluxes of emanant $\Z^t_2$ symmetry.
+These anyons have non-trivial mutual statistics with the anyon $\ak$ while having trivial mutual statistics with the anyons $\ax$, $\ay$, $\az$, see Appendix \ref{fusionD8}.
+In the ED spectra, they correspond to the ground state sectors with quasi-momentum momentum $k=\mp \pi/2 \pm {2\pi}/{8L}$, respectively, on a ring of size $L=\pm1$ mod 4 (see Fig.\ \ref{fig:t-anyon}).

+The excitations corresponding to the two anyons $\aT$ and $\aD$ are centered around momenta that differ by $\pi$, which is a pure charge of emanant $\Z^t_2$ symmetry.
+This is consistent with the fusion rule $\aT\otimes \ak = \aD$.
+The fact that there are two anyons with fractional topological spins that realize the pure flux of $\Z^t_2$ symmetry is a reflection of the fact that this emanant $\Z_2$ symmetry is anomalous and the corresponding fluxes carry semionic statistics.
+A translationally-invariant gapped state must involve $\aT$ and $\aD$ condensations.
+However, because of they are semions these anyons cannot condense and, thus, any gapped states must break translation symmetry.
+This is an alternative way to say that the emanant $\Z^t_2$ symmetry is anomalous.

+Because of the type-III anomaly of the emanant $G_\text{IR}$ symmetry, fluxes of $\Z^t_2$ carry a 2D projective representation of $G_\text{IR}/\Z^t_2 = \Z^x_2\times\Z^z_2$ symmetry.
+Hence, the two anyons $\aT$ and $\aD$ have quantum dimensions 2.
+From the point of view of the lattice model such a flux is implemented by adding a new site, $L\mapsto L+1$, i.e., an additional spin-1/2 degree of freedom which indeed carries the 2D projective representation of spin-rotation symmetry.

+\item The anyons $\aL$, $\aM$, $\aN$ are the fluxes of the $\Z^a_2$ symmetry that is also charged under the same symmetry for $a=x,y,z$, respectively.
+They are obtained by appropriately fusion of pure fluxes and charges.
+For instance, the anyon $\aN$ can be obtained by $\ax\otimes \aZ = \aN$ or $\ay\otimes \aZ = \aN$, see Appendix \ref{fusionD8}.
+In the ED spectra, they correspond to the excited states that carry $\Z^a_2$ charge on a ring of size $L=0$ mod 4, when the $\Z^a_2$-twisted boundary conditions are imposed (see Fig.\ \ref{fig:fluxes-dyons}(b)).

+\item The remaining anyons $\aU$, $\aV$, $\aW$ correspond to the fluxes of non-anomalous diagonal subgroups $\Z^{at}_2$ ($a=x,y,z$), while the anyons $\aI$, $\aJ$, $\aK$ are the bound states of these pure fluxes with appropriate pure $\Z^x_2 \times Z^z_2$ charges.
+In the ED spectra, the anyons $m_{at}$ ($f_{at}$) correspond to the sectors with twisted momentum $k=0$ ($k=\pi$) on a ring of size $L=\pm 1$ mod 4 with $\Z^a_2$-twisted boundary conditions, see Fig.\ \ref{fig:fluxes-dyons}(c) (Fig.\ \ref{fig:fluxes-dyons}(d)). \end{enumerate}

-The gapped phases of Heiberg chain with reduced symmetry of $S_x,S_y,S_z$ $\pi$-rotations and trabslation are classified by the 11 Lagranian condensable algebra $\cA$ of the symTO $\eD(D_8)$.
-Those 11 gapped phases are obtained by condensing anyons in the corresponding condensable algebra $\cA$, which can be grouped into three classes by automorphisms of the symTO:
+The gapped phases of Heisenberg chain with $\Z^x_2\times Z^z_2$ $\pi$-rotation and $\Z_L$ translation symmetries are classified by the 11 Lagrangian condensable algebras \eqref{eq:D8 condensable algebras} of the symTO $\eD(D_8)$.
+These 11 Lagrangian algebras can be organized into three classes according to the $S_4$ automorphisms \eqref{eq:S4 automorphisms} of the symTO $\eD(D_8)$\footnote{Here, we use the notation introduced in Ref.\ \cite{AW250321764} to organize the gapped phases according to the automorphisms of the corresponding symTO.}:

-All those phases have spontaneous symmetry breaking (SBB), and the subscript correspond to the ground state degeneracy of the gapped phases.